Experts worry attack ads distort truth without lying

 As the national debate rages over the “big lie” and what counts as legitimate political discourse, the ad against Hochul and ones like it beg the question: are attack ads spreading misinformation and harming democracy, or helping inform voters?

 The answer, it turns out, depends on who you ask.
-Another expert at Syracuse University, Reeher’s colleague Emily Thorson, says negative ads are good for democracy because they help voters understand the downsides of voting for a candidate.
+Another expert at Syracuse University, Reeher’s colleague Emily Thorson, said negative ads are good for democracy because they help voters understand the downsides of voting for a candidate.

 “Often negative ads are actually very informative,” Thorson said.
 “They tell people about the candidate’s position including unpopular policies, and that’s what people need to know.
 You can make an extremely negative ad about a candidate that is still very informative about them.”